dndg/opta-tutorials/tutorials/CodesysOpta7MReaderTutorial/content.md

 ![Add mapping](assets/en/19-add-mapping.png)

-Click the options button to bring up the list of variables, expand the `Application`
-entry and then `PLC_PRG`.
-At this point, click on the `words` variable and press `OK` to assign it
-to the `Frequency` channel.
+Click the options button to display the list of variables, expand `Application` and then `PLC_PRG` to access the variables previously defined in the ST program.
+Now click on the `words` variable and press `OK` to assign it to the `Frequency` channel.

 ![Variable association](assets/en/20-variable-association.png)

 The summary shows the variable assigned to the `Frequency` channel.
+From now on, the variable `words` contains the bytes read from the registers of the Finder 7M series, representing the frequency value measured by the device.
+It's our ST program that transforms these bytes in `float`.

 ![Variable Summary](assets/en/21-variable-summary.png)

 ### Uploading the Program to Finder OPTA

+At this stage, we download the program and the hardware configuration to Finder OPTA, so that it executes the code we just wrote, returning the frequency value read by the Finder 7M series.

-Now you can upload the program to the device by clicking
-the green button at the top labeled `Login`.
+Download the program and configuration to the device by pressing the green button at the top labeled `Login`.

 ![Login](assets/en/22-login.png)

-The program is uploaded to Finder OPTA.
-To start it, click
+Once the download is over, the program will be downloaded on Finder OPTA.
-the `Start` button.
+Execute it by pressing the `Start` button.

 ![Start](assets/en/23-start.png)